Please contact us if you have any questions regarding the Academic Catalog

 Course withdrawal may affect a student’s eligibility for financial assistance funds.

 All incompletes must be resolved by the midpoint of the semester following the receipt of the incomplete grade.
 If not resolved, the grade is either automatically changed to an F or is considered to be an F for all components of the satisfactory academic progress review.
 Financial assistance funds can be withheld until Incompletes are resolved.

 Only the most recent grade for a course that has been repeated will count towards a student's cumulative GPA.
 Therefore, grades from prior attempts will be excluded from the student's cumulative GPA.
 However, all attempts including the most current will be included in the calculation for the completion rate and maximum timeframe components.
 Financial assistance funds will cover a repeated course only when it is repeated to replace an unacceptable grade as determined by a specific course and/or major.

 Credits that are transferred in from another institution and apply to the most current major will be excluded from the student’s cumulative GPA.
 However, they will be included in the calculation for the maximum timeframe component and the completion rate components

 Zero Credits Earned

-Students who earned zero credits (all grades of F) during a semester are subject to the return of 50% of their federal aid.
+Students who earned zero credits (all grades of WA and/or F) during a semester may be subject to the return of 50% of their federal aid.
 The college assumes the student has ceased participation in academic activities at the midpoint in the semester.
 The student will be responsible for any balance from the loss of funding.

 Financial Aid Appeal Process

 All students who fail to maintain satisfactory academic progress will be denied financial aid by Wentworth.
-Students have the right to appeal this decision in writing.
+Students have the right to appeal this decision in writing one time only.
 Appeals will be reviewed by the Financial Aid Appeals Committee for reconsideration based on extenuating circumstances presented by the student.
-Decisions by this Committee will be considered final.
+Decisions by this Committee are considered final.